-How you remembered the Super Bowl win from your comments the week afterwards
+How you remembered the Super Bowl win from your comments

 John Madden!
 Can you hear me!
 Al Davis!
 The Bloods and The Crips!
 Your boys took one hell of a beating tonight.
 The cast of Beverly Hills 90210!
 Eazy-E!
 Brian Wilson!
 Too Short!
 Bobby Seale!
 YOUR BOYS TOOK ONE HELL OF A BEATING!